 Toilets/Baby care facilities

 There is a toilet available for people with disabilities.
 This is situated near the Coffee Shop and also provides modest baby care facilities.

 Visually impaired people

 There are presently few exhibits which can be touched without supervision.

 There are boxes of archaeological handling material, which can be made available by prior booking.
 For groups of visually impaired people touch sessions may be arranged using this material.

 We endeavour to meet special requirements though it should be remembered that staff are very limited in number and do have many demands on their time.

 Large print brochures are available on request and information can be provided on disk.
 We have a programme of creating larger print labels for our displays.
-An audio guide is planned.
-Magnifying sheets and torch are available.

 Guide and assistance dogs are welcome.
 We can provide water for them if requested.

 Our access policy statement can be downloaded here.